Large deviations for systems with non-uniform structure: Abstract

 \section{Abstract}

 We use a weak Gibbs property and a weak form of specification to derive level-2 large deviations principles for symbolic systems equipped with a large class of reference measures.
-This has applications to a broad class of coded systems, including $\beta$-shifts, $S$-gap shifts, and their factors.
-Our techniques are suitable for adaptation beyond the symbolic setting.
+This has applications to a broad class of symbolic systems, including $\beta$-shifts, $S$-gap shifts, and their factors.
+A crucial step in our approach is to prove a `horseshoe theorem' for these systems.